Last updated on May 17th, 2022 at 10:59 pm

-What mythological creatures do you know?
-I’m sure that most of you have heard of the Minotaur, about Scylla and Charybdis, as well as of the Centaurs and the Cyclops.
+How many mythological creatures do you know?
+I’m sure that most of you have heard of the Minotaur, Scylla, and Charybdis, as well as the Centaurs and the Cyclops.
 Possibly you know even more monsters of mythology and most of them come from Greek mythology.

 Forgotten Monsters of Greek mythology

 There are many of them, so we will not find them all.
-But we will definitely get a picture of a different, fantastic mythological world of ancient Greece that has remained invisible.
+But we will definitely get a picture of a different, fantastic mythological world of bronze age Greece that has remained invisible.

 The rich Greek mythology covers a huge range of fiction.
 In its stories, you will find countless witches, monsters, elves, demons, ghosts, giants and dwarfs, winged dragons and horses, enchanted objects, and mechanical beings.